englercj/omnislide/README.md

 Theming
 -------

-Something unique to jQuery-Slider is the theming API.
+Something unique to OmniSlide is the theming API.
 All controls and components are assigned classes that allow you to theme the slider to your preference.
 All CSS sprites can be easily replaced.
 This slider was designed to provide functionality, without forcing you into a style.
 That way you can take the slider and brand it to your website, quickly and easily.